waldronmatt/portfolioWebTemplate/README.md

 Edit your portfolio pages and other pages:

+1) Compress your pictures to optimize load time
-1) Copy your pictures to dir /pictures/
+2) Copy your pictures to dir /pictures/
-2) Substitute your picture name in classes ".a, .b, .c", ect... in style.css
+3) Substitute your picture name in classes ".a, .b, .c", ect... in style.css
-3) Portfolio page: Substitute your page link in class "grid" in index.html
+4) Portfolio page: Substitute your page link in class "grid" in index.html
-4) Other pages: Substitute your picture name in class "grid" in index.html for the modal
+5) Other pages: Substitute your picture name in class "grid" in index.html for the modal

 ## Built With